Best Places To Visit In Montenegro

-Montenegro was tossed between empires and the victim of ugly communist regimes for most of its history.
-Still, now they are independent and one of the more fascinating places to travel in all of Europe.
+For most of its history, Montenegro was tossed between empires and the victim of ugly communist regimes.
+Still, now they are independent and one of the more fascinating places to travel in Europe.

 The country is well-hidden between five Balkan countries and the great Adriatic Sea: Bosnia and Herzegovina sitting to the north, a sliver of Croatia in the west, Albania to the south, and Kosovo and Serbia in the east.

 It is a shame Montenegro is only recently starting to catch wind among European travelers, but that makes it great timing for you.

-Despite a recent uptick in tourism, the Montenegro people remain good souls- not trying to rip-off tourists as you see in other countries who are numb to tourists.
+Despite a recent uptick in tourism, the Montenegro people remain good souls- not trying to rip off tourists as you see in other countries that are numb to tourists.

-It is only a matter of time before there are too many tourists in this tiny country, and the streets become crowded, and culture gets washed away.
-It is now or never for this small jewel of the western Balkans.
+It is only a matter of time before there are too many tourists in this tiny country, the streets become crowded, and culture gets washed away.
+It is now or never for this tiny jewel of the western Balkans.
 Take a trip to Montenegro and check out the hype before it is too late!